Try our new research platform with insights from 80,000+ expert users

 Mindshare comparison

-As of February 2026, in the Endpoint Detection and Response (EDR) category, the mindshare of Kaspersky Anti-Targeted Attack Platform is 0.7%, up from 0.1% compared to the previous year.
+As of March 2026, in the Endpoint Detection and Response (EDR) category, the mindshare of Cortex XDR by Palo Alto Networks is 3.4%, down from 4.0% compared to the previous year.
+The mindshare of Kaspersky Anti-Targeted Attack Platform is 0.7%, up from 0.1% compared to the previous year.
 The mindshare of Morphisec is 0.7%, up from 0.5% compared to the previous year.
 It is calculated based on PeerSpot user engagement data.

 Kaspersky Anti-Targeted Attack Platform0.7%